Karikala: Grand Anicut

 Sometime between the reign of Sinhalese monarch Vankanasika Tissa, Karikala, with a large army, invaded the island and took away 12,000 Sinhalese men to work as slaves to build the Kaveri Dam.

 Later Chola kings attributed the building of dikes along the banks of the Kaveri to Karikala.
 The raising of the banks of the river Kaveri by Karikala is also mentioned by the Malepadu plates (seventh century CE) of the Telugu Chola sovereign of Renadu, Erigal-Mutturaju Punyakumara, who claims descent from Karikala: karuna – saroruha vihita – vilochana – pallava – trilochana pramukha kilapritvisvara karita kaveri tira (he who caused the banks of the Kaveri to be constructed by all the subordinate kings led by the Pallava Trilochana whose third eye was blinded by his lotus foot).

 The Grand Anicut, also known as the Kallanai was built by Karikala and is considered one of the oldest water-diversion or water-regulator structures in the world which is still in use.
 The Kallanai is a massive dam of unhewn stone, 329 metres (1,080 ft) long and 20 metres (60 ft) wide, across the main stream of the Kaveri.
-A later Chola record from Tiruvaduturai refers to this event that is raising the banks of the Kaveri by Parakesari Karikala Chola.
+The copper-plate charter of the Medieval Cholas records that Karikala “caused the Kavéri river to reach the ocean directly”.
+(Note: The statement that Karikala caused the Kaveri to “reach the ocean directly” may refer to hydraulic works associated with the regulation and diversion of the river's waters.
+Traditionally, the Kallanai (Grand Anicut) is attributed to Karikala and is understood to have regulated the flow of the Kaveri, directing surplus or floodwaters towards the Kollidam (Coleroon) while retaining the main flow in the Kaveri for irrigation.)
+A later Chola record from Thiruvaduthurai (Note: Inscription (110 of 1925) from the Masilamaniswara Temple, Thiruvaduthurai, in the present-day Mayiladuthurai district of Tamil Nadu.) inscription refers to this event that is raising the banks of the Kaveri by Parakesari Karikala Chola.